 It's something straight out of Dick Tracy, but now fiction has become a reality and you can talk to friends and family from your wrist using the Apple Watch.
-Here, we talk you through phone calls on the Apple Watch to give you an idea of what it's like.
+Here, we explain how to make and answer phone calls on the Apple Watch, and try to give you an idea of what it's like.

 How to answer a call on Apple Watch

-If someone calls you while you're wearing your Apple Watch (and it's paired to your iPhone), you'll be alerted by a subtle vibration as well as an audible ringtone if you haven't set the device to silent.
+If someone calls you while you're wearing your Apple Watch (and it's within range of your iPhone, or a cellular model that can work independently of the phone), you'll be alerted by a subtle vibration as well as an audible ringtone if you haven't set the device to silent.

 Look at your watch and you'll see who's calling, along with an answer or decline button.
 If it's someone you want to talk to, tap the green answer button.
 There's a built-in speaker and microphone, so you'll be able to chat without getting your iPhone out of your bag or pocket.